KimboGilda/Hugo_site/README.md

-# Hugo_site
+# My personal website
-A repository, where the files for my personal website are hosted
+A repository, where the files for my **personal website** are hosted.
+The site aims also to serve as my personal resume for future `job applications`.